BHC Justice

 As an official "Community School" within Baltimore County, Wellwood collaborates with a wide range of organizations in the area to ensure families have the support they need, including access to health and social services.
 These schools, in turn, become a neighborhood center for not only the education of young children, but the nurturing of whole communities.

-One of the ways we can support the children this fall is contributing snacks for the preschoolers.
+One of the ways we can support families is contributing snacks for the preschoolers.
 They are seeking animal crackers, applesauce pouches, goldfish, etc. (no chocolate).
 We will also be collecting school supplies throughout the year.
 Items needed include backpacks, lunch boxes, pencil cases, glue and glue sticks, crayons, colored pencils, markers, tissues, and Clorox wipes.

 You can drop items off for Wellwood at BHC in the lobby collection box or order from our Amazon wish list here: link.

-In addition to reading and math buddies, Wellwood can use volunteers at the following events.
-Interested?
-Please contact Miriam Friedberg, mfriedberg@bcps.org.
-You MUST complete the volunteer training to work at these events.
+In addition to reading and math buddies, Wellwood can use one-time volunteers at occasional events.
+Stay tuned for upcoming needs.
+You MUST complete the volunteer training to work at these events, contact Julie Simon 240-393-1323 or jsimonknoll@gmail.com to get started.

 Learn more: Get Involved with Wellwood Here!